 - 1½ cups water (325 grams) (room temperature)

 - Combine the yeast and the water in a large mixing bowl.
 Stir in the salt until it's dissolved.
 Now add the flour and mix until the dough comes together and pulls away from the sides of the bowl.
 You'll now have a large, sticky ball of dough.

 - Cover the bowl with plastic and let it sit inside your oven for 12 hours or until it's doubled in volume.
 An oven is a good place for this because it won't get very drafty in there.

 - After the dough has risen, turn it out onto a floured work surface and gently shape it into a flat oval.
 Don't use too much flour, though.
 You want the dough to stay sticky.
 Use the smallest amount of flour you need to keep the dough from sticking.
 Cut the oval into four equal pieces.

-- Now gently roll each piece into a thin cylinder, stretching it out as you roll it.
-Transfer to a baguette pan if you have one, or onto a sheet pan with a baking mat dusted with corn meal.
+- Gently roll each piece into a thin cylinder, stretching it out as you roll it.
+Transfer to a baguette pan if you have one, or onto a sheet pan with a baking mat dusted with cornmeal.
 Cover with plastic and let the loaves just sit there until they've doubled in volume, which will take 60 to 90 minutes, depending on the temperature of your kitchen.
 It's a good idea to lightly flour the plastic so it doesn't stick.
-(This step is called proofing the dough.)

 - When the loaves have doubled in volume, brush them with water and use a razor or a very sharp knife to make one long slash down the length of the loaves, or a series of diagonal slashes.